 Playful additions:

-- Building Block/Construction Area:
+Building Block/Construction Area:

-- Wooden blocks can be wrapped in leftover pieces of foil they can pretend these are blocks of shiny ice they are building with.
+Wooden blocks can be wrapped in leftover pieces of foil they can pretend these are blocks of shiny ice they are building with.
 Post Pictures of Igloos and children can use the “ice“ blocks to make their own igloos.

-- Boxes in various sizes can be wrapped in leftover winter-themed gift wrap to encourage them to build with different sizes.
+Boxes in various sizes can be wrapped in leftover winter-themed gift wrap to encourage them to build with different sizes.

-- Alphabet blocks can be added to encourage the children to spell out their name or even the names of classmates.
+Alphabet blocks can be added to encourage the children to spell out their name or even the names of classmates.
 This is a fun and hands-on way to practice names.

-- Infant/Toddler Classrooms:
+Infant/Toddler Classrooms:

-- The addition of alphabet/number blocks will help encourage letter and numeral recognition in the future.
+The addition of alphabet/number blocks will help encourage letter and numeral recognition in the future.
 Count the number blocks in Indigenous language with the children.

 Dramatic Play Area:

-Ideas for encouraging creative play this month:
+Other Ideas for encouraging creative play this month:

 Reading Area:

-- Have a flannel board available for children in your reading area!
+Have a flannel board available for children in your reading area, this allows children to create their own stories.

-- Sheena’s : Hockey With Dad by Chief Willie Sellars.
+- Sheena Hockey With Dad Willie Sellars.

 - For those without snow ask Elders, Knowledge Keepers, parents and community members for feedback on cultural activities that took part outside in the winter.